Route: Helsinki Tallinn Riga Vilnius

 Dance the night away, Latvian style, at Folksklub Ala Pagrabs

-Marvel at the Art Nouveau style buildings – like famous building at 2a, Alberta Iela
+Marvel at the Art Nouveau style buildings – like the famous building, located at 2a, Alberta Iela

 Bus to Vilnius – 4.5 hours